John Thurston (politician)

-John Manuel Thurston (born December 27, 1972) is the current Secretary of State of Arkansas; elected in November 2018, he has served in the position since January 2019.

-He previously served as Arkansas Commissioner of State Lands.
+John Manuel Thurston (born December 27, 1972) is an American politician who is the current State Treasurer of Arkansas; he was elected in a special election in 2024.
+He previously was the Secretary of State of Arkansas and Arkansas Commissioner of State Lands.
 A Republican, he was first elected to that position in November 2010, took office in January 2011, and was reelected in November 2014 to a second term.

 Early life

 Thurston graduated in 1991 from Sheridan High School in Grant County in southern Arkansas.
-He then attended Agape College in the capital city of Little Rock.
+He then attended Agape College and School of World Evangelism in the capital city of Little Rock.
 He is a former licensed Christian minister and a Certified Religious Assistant in the Arkansas state prison system.
 He worked 13 years for Agape Church in Little Rock before entering politics.

 Lands Commissioner

-Thurston is the first Republican to be elected as Land Commissioner since the office became elective in 1874.
+Thurston was the first Republican to be elected as Land Commissioner since the office became elective in 1874.
 In 2014, Thurston was elected as the president of the Western States Land Commissioners Association; the organization's winter conference was held in Little Rock that year.

 Arkansas Secretary of State

 Limited to two terms as state lands commissioner, Thurston announced in June 2016 he would run in 2018 for election as Arkansas secretary of state.
 As important issues, he cited election security, physical security, political accessibility, and redistricting of legislative boundaries.
 Thurston faced Trevor Drown in the Republican primary election, and was chosen as the Republican nominee.
 Running against former Director of Elections, Susan Inman, as the Democratic nominee, Thurston won election on November 6, 2018, as the next Arkansas Secretary of State.
+Thurston won re-election on November 6, 2022.

+Controversies in office

+Alleged fishing boat purchase with state funds

+Thurston came under fire in 2018 for spending nearly $30,000 on a 18.5-foot War Eagle model 860LDSV boat for debris removal in state waterways four years prior while serving as Land Commissioner.
+The boat, which is designed for hunting and fishing and not debris removal, became a problem after it was discovered that it had never been used for official state business, and that Thurston had also "bought clothes to go along with it".

+Critics argued it was a wasteful expense.
+Reports indicated that there were no records of significant inspections or findings from the boat's use, and its utility was questioned, given its limited use and lack of capacity for removing large obstacles, like the sunken barge for which at one point it was believed the boat was purchased.
+The issue became a focal point in Thurston's campaign for secretary of state, during which his opponent, Susan Inman, highlighted the inefficiency and wastefulness of the boat purchase.